kcl-bhi/mapper-pipeline/README.md

    `0333` refers to the set of parameters to test; `inputs` and `outputs` specify the folders to load inputs and save outputs.
 This script:

-   i.
-Runs Mapper for the specified parameters (using `MapperComplex`).
+    1. Runs Mapper for the specified parameters (using `MapperComplex`).

-   ii.
-Identifies statistically significant, representative, topological features.
+    2. Identifies statistically significant, representative, topological features.

-   iii.
-Extracts required summaries and stores in the `outputs` subfolder.
+    3. Extracts required summaries and stores in the `outputs` subfolder.

 3. **Process all outputs and produce summaries**